|

 If you want that your supervisor reads your draft before you

-submit it, this is fine but please allow him/her sufficient
+submit it, this is fine.
+However, please clarify this early

-time.
-Moreover, please make sure that these drafts are mature, and
+Moreover, please make sure that these drafts are mature,

-do not misuse your supervisor for correcting your typos unless you
+and do not misuse your supervisor for correcting your typos unless

 -